Teaching About Earth Day

 1. Earthday.org: This website provides all the information one would need when trying to get involved in Earth Day activities.
 In addition, there are stories from Earthday.org around the world and current news about climate change, environmental activism, and more.

-2. Earth Day 2021: History.com published a short article on the history of Earth Day, including information about who started Earth Day, the first Earth Day in 1970, and what Earth Day celebrations look like today.
+2. Earth Day – Current Year: History.com published a short article on the history of Earth Day, including information about who started Earth Day, the first Earth Day in 1970, and what Earth Day celebrations look like today.
 For educators who want their students to learn some details about how this day came to be, this page is the one for you!
+This article is updated every year with current information.

 3. Earth Day – Facts & History: Live Science provides an informational article on Earth Day’s history, modern Earth Day and its impact, and Earth Day activities.
 This piece features Earth Day ideas from people around the U.S., which may inspire students to start their own environmental project in April.